 - BD LSR II Special Order analyzer with blue, red, violet and green lasers, and detectors for 18 colors.

-- BD Aria II Special Order cell sorter equipped with the hazardous materials containment, the cloning and the heating/refrigeration options.
-The Aria II has blue, red and violet lasers, and detectors for 14 colors.
+- BD Aria II Special Order cell sorter equipped with the hazardous materials containment, plate sorting, and the heating/refrigeration options.
+The Aria II has violet, blue, and red lasers, and detectors for 15 colors.
+It is located inside one of the VGTI's Biosafety Level 3 suites.